LeoShestakov/C-Shell/README.md

 **Everything is condensed to one file (except the makefile).**

 Our shell implements exit & cd explicitly and has support for multiple commands.
 In addition, we utilize both forms of simple redirection (< and >), as well as pipes (|).
-We completed the entire assignment and have removed bugs.
+We completed the entire assignment.
 However, there is minimal error catching and we often times assume that the input is valid.

+There is a bug where long (3 word) commands can sometimes fail when multiple of them are called in the same line (with ;)

 We attempted to implement >>, but were unsuccessful.